10 Reasons Customers Choose Competitors’ Brands

 - The urge to save a few bucks can lead them to your competition.

-I once bought a similar product for my agency from a competitor at a lower cost than I paid previously.
+I once bought a similar product for my agency from a competitor at a lower price than I had previously paid.
 That feeling?
 Like a sucker punch!

 The Role of Discounts, Loyalty Programs, and Transparent Pricing